gmarus777/Printed-Latex-Data-Generation/README.md

 <br />
 <br />

-COMING:
-You can download a prebuilt dataset 180k from [here](https://zenodo.org/record/56198#.V2px0jXT6eA).
+You can download a prebuilt dataset 180k from [here](https://zenodo.org/record/7480549#.Y6duWC2B30o).

 **Note: This code is very ad-hoc and requires tinkering with the source**